OregonDigital/metadata-ingest-form/README.md

 An attempt to provide simpler access to complex back-end data by telling the form how to group similar fields into a multiple field entity.
-This only provides a model for doing this and a simple attribute-delegation translator.
+This only provides a model for doing this and a simple two-way attribute-delegation translator.
 No UI elements are provided, and complex translation is left as an exercise to the reader.

 ## READ THIS!